 There are a few important recommendations that we suggest for City In Motion.
 Improving the website and social media pages will help keep clients and dancers active and engaged with the company.
 We also recommend some creative alternatives for receiving donations.

-First, we would recommend using WordPress as the new domain for the websiteThis will be an easy switch and will let CIM put their own personal design into the site while making the site more appealing overall. engine optimization SEO.
+First, we would recommend using WordPress as the new domain for the website.
+This will be an easy switch and will let CIM put their own personal design into the site while making the site more appealing overall.
+Teachers’ profiles need to be re-organized.
+Site navigation needs to be simplified.
+The site also needs search engine optimization (SEO) to increase search traffic to the sites.

-ur recommendation also includes improving the social media site.
+Second, our recommendation also includes improving the social media site.
 Viewers are looking for quality content and posts that they want to see while on Facebook.
 This includes links to the site, information about classes and performances.
 Posting useful information will help when potential clients are looking for information about the company.
+CIM should look into HootSuite, a free application that helps schedule and send posts.

 Lastly, we recommend a creative/alternative way to receive donations that will not have to come solely from wealthy funders.
 By using the intermissions during performances as a time for people to donate to the company.
 It would also be a good idea to give thought to using the ticket prices as a donation option.
 This will allow a larger number of people to donate to the company.